Talanor/rush-python/README.md

 # rush-python
-a pedagogical program to learn python / use it in security problemacy
+A pedagogical set of exercises to learn python ; use it in a security related context.

+## Scope
+This repository is not aimed at students, the rush examiner should make a separate repository with only the subjects and the guidelines in it